liqing-ustc/liqing-ustc.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

+I am a Research Scientist at Beijing Institute for General Artificial Intelligence (BIGAI).
+I received my Ph.D. in 2022 from Department of Statistics at University of California, Los Angeles (UCLA), advised by Professor Song-Chun Zhu.
+During my Ph.D., I have interned at Google Research, Microsoft Azure AI and Amazon Alexa.
+Before UCLA, I obtained my degrees of Bachelor in 2015 and Master in 2018 from University of Science and Technology of China (USTC).
+My research interests lie in machine learning, computer vision, and multimodal learning.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.